bamboooofish/Tableau-Embedding-Responsively-by-Switch-Device-Attribute/README.md

 ## Use it on Your Dashboard

-Replace the `src` URL and 'mediaWidth' width in the HTML to apply the same effect on your dashboard.
+Replace the `src` URL and `mediaWidth` width in the HTML to apply the same effect on your dashboard.
 ```html
 const src = 'https://public.tableau.com/views/_17212102503700/sheet0?:language=zh-TW&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link';
 const mediaWidth = 768;